All Episodes

 So I just admire it, but I agree with everything you're saying.

-You know, when when what was his name?
+When, what was his name?

-They have high paying union jobs.
+They have high-paying union jobs.

 COVID hurt us bad last year.